hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 ### NOTIFY

-Unencrypted NOTIFY messages identify configured secondaries on the master.
+Unencrypted NOTIFY messages identify configured secondaries on the primary.

 [@RFC1996] also states: